How to Perform Genealogy Searches within a Specific Site

 Good luck with your genealogy searches!

 GenealogyInTime Magazine also offers a free Genealogy Search Engine that is based on the power of Google but specifically designed for people looking for their ancestors.
-It will search 2.2 billion free ancestral records across over 1,000 websites.
+It will search over 3.0 billion free ancestral records across over 1,000 websites.

 We also have several more Genealogy Articles related to Google Searches.